-Recently the OMAT was responsible for training five Haitian physicians in laparoscopic surgery.
-The physicians from hospitals in Port au Prince and Milot came for training at the Wyckoff Heights Medical Center, where the OMAT president, Dr. Stephen Carryl, serves as the chairman of surgery.
+In 2011 the OMAT was responsible for training five Haitian physicians in laparoscopic surgery.
+The physicians from hospitals in Port au Prince and Milot came for training at the Wyckoff Heights Medical Center, where the OMAT president, Dr. Stephen Carryl served as the chairman of surgery.
 Dr. Carryl traveled to Haiti on two occasions to supervise those physicians as they performed their laparoscopic cases.
 This is a tremendous benefit to patients and physician alike.
 The recovery time of these surgeries are a special benefit for patients who travel miles for treatment.
 The OMAT continues to assist in training and enhancing of skills of local personnel so that they can continue in the OMAT’s absence.

 The OMAT responded to an appeal by the local seventh day Adventist church in Milot to help with a school building project that they had been trying to complete for three years.
 Although the OMAT does not always engage in civic missions Dr. Carryl saw a need to contribute to the betterment of the community at large.
 The building that housed more than 300 students was in terrible condition.
 Partnering with the Bethany Seventh-day Adventist Church in Long Island, the ‘I Live To Give Mission’ took place from July 11 – 22, 2014.
 Thirty volunteers traveled to Milot for the OMAT first civic and medical mission.
 A new school building project began with the help of funds from the OMAT and donors who contributed to this worthy cause.